ayan-cs/caufr-ts/README.md

 ## 🗣️ Contact

-Currently the paper is under anonymous submission at TMLR.
-We will update this once accepted.
+We will update this soon.